-Mandi Schwartz (Yorkton, SK) started playing minor hockey at the age of 6 in Melfort, Saskatchewan before her family relocated to Emerald Park where she would play Tier 1, boys hockey.
-As Schwartz made her way to the Midget age-level she would be on the move agian, this time to Wilcox, Saskatchewan as she enrolled at Athol Murray College of Notre Dame.
+Mandi Schwartz started playing Minor hockey at the age of 6 in Melfort before her family relocated to Emerald Park where she would play Tier 1, boys hockey.
+As Schwartz made her way to the Midget age level she would be on the move again, this time to Wilcox as she enrolled at Athol Murray College of Notre Dame.

-Playing on the Hounds, Schwartz would capture three provincial titles and win one Western Canadian Championships.
-In 2003, Schwartz would play for Team Saskatchewan in the Canada Winter Games, helping the team capture a bronze medal.
+Playing on the Hounds, Schwartz would capture three provincial titles and win one Western Canadian Championship.
+In 2003, Schwartz would play for Team Saskatchewan in the Canada Winter Games, helping the team capture a Bronze Medal.
 During the 2004-05 and 2005-06 seasons, Schwartz and the Hounds would take home back-to-back championship titles at the Mac’s Midget ‘AAA’ Hockey Tournament.

-After graduating Notre Dame in 2006, Schwartz would continue her hockey career at Yale University with the Bulldogs of the National Collegiate Atheletics Association.
-During her freshman and sophomore seasons, Schwartz played in all 62 games, recording 9 goals, 18 assits for 27 points.
-At the start of her junior season, Schwartz extended her consecutive games steak, playing 11 games (73 total) before facing a sudden illness.
-In December of 2008, Schwartz had a tough road ahead when she was diagnosed with acute myeloid lukemia.
+After graduating Notre Dame in 2006, Schwartz would continue her hockey career at Yale University with the Bulldogs of the National Collegiate Athletics Association.
+During her freshman and sophomore seasons, Schwartz played in all 62 games, recording nine goals, 18 assists for 27 points.
+At the start of her Junior season, Schwartz extended her consecutive games steak, playing 11 games (73 total) before facing a sudden illness.
+In December 2008, Schwartz had a tough road ahead when she was diagnosed with acute myeloid leukemia.
 Schwartz began treatment over the next two years and in 2010 was cleared to practice with her teammates and continued her schooling.
-After receiving treatment and the news that her cancer had gone into remission, Schwartz would later learn that the cancer returned in December, 2011.
-On April 3, 2011, Mandi Schwartz tragically passed away in a Regina hospital after being admitted the day preceding.
+After receiving treatment and the news that her cancer had gone into remission, Schwartz would later learn that the cancer returned in December 2010.
+On April 3, 2011, Schwartz tragically passed away in a Regina hospital after being admitted the day preceding.